 Gloom has a good atmosphere and quite frankly, hilarious gore effects with bodies exploding into chunks as you shoot them.
 A great effort in bringing the 3D FPS genre to the Amiga system.

-This transforms the game and helps it become even more engaging, but there is no getting away from the fact that the main benefit the CD32 brings to the game is that you will not have to deal with swapping the 15 disks of the original Amiga version!
+This transforms the game and helps it become even more engaging, but there is no getting away from the fact that the main benefit the CD32 brings to the game is that you will not have to deal with swapping the original game’s 15 disks in and out of your Amiga’s disk drive!

 The game sees you control Robert Foster who has been captured by soldiers, but their helicopter transporting him crashes.
 You need to escape the city, but uncover some secrets about ‘LINC’, the computer which powers the city.